High-accuracy absolute (lat,lon) positions for GPS-denied operations

 A Kalman Filter is perfect whenever you have a good mathematical model but noisy measurements.
 With more samples a KF can estimate the position with substantially lower noise than measured.
 Here we show how the estimated position rapidly approaches the reference GPS position to quickly achieve CEP below 10 meters.

-The figure shows the position from 1000 photos.
+The figure shows 1000 KF position estimates from 1000 photos.
 Astrofix runs at 5Hz so the figure shows how Astrofix converges from power-on to converged solution in 200 seconds.
-Subsequent KF positon updates are low noise.
+Subsequent KF position updates are low noise.

 Identify stars, Measure star angles, Calculate Circle of Position, Calculate intersection of COPs